-While the chill winds may still be blowing outside, and we here at Tokyo Treat huddle inside for warmth while enjoying nice Japanese candy and Japanese snacks after going to visit a local temple, people in Japan are already preparing for the beautiful sakura petal season!
+While the chill winds may still be blowing outside, and we here at TokyoTreat huddle inside for warmth.
+Enjoying delicious and delectable Japanese candy and Japanese snacks.
+After going to visit a local temple, people in Japan are already preparing for the beautiful sakura petal season!

-Red bean buns even get a pink makeover!
-This version however uses white beans mixed with chopped salted sakura petals to create a soft pink hue naturally.
-The savory, sweet flavor still stays intact while an aftertaste of the salted sakura petals can be tasted.
+This cherry blossom season version uses white anko mixed with chopped salted sakura petals.
+The tasty fillings mixed together create a beautifully soft pink hue naturally.
+The savory, sweet flavor still stays intact while an aftertaste of the salted petals can be tasted!

-Ahhhh, now we are here, stomachs growling, waiting for the sakura season to begin so we can go chow down on these delicate Japanese treats!
+Now we are here, stomachs growling!
+Waiting for the cherry blossom season to begin so we can go chow down on these delicate Japanese treats!

 Let us know in the comments below which of these you would love to try!